 Learning about the exposure triangle helps you to understand this a little bit better if you get good exposure and you change one of your settings you need to compensate with one of the other two settings and this is what the exposure triangle will teach you.

-now, this leads me to the next photography tips for beginners which is if you’re not a morning person and you do photograph sunsets learn how to photoshop people out of your photographs you’ll be surprised at how many people will be at a location at sunset compared to sunrise where you’ll probably get the scene to yourself.
+now, this leads me to the next photography tip for beginners which is if you’re not a morning person and you do photograph sunsets learn how to photoshop people out of your photographs you’ll be surprised at how many people will be at a location at sunset compared to sunrise where you’ll probably get the scene to yourself.

-the next photography tips for beginners is to photograph everything so if you’re going to party take your camera if you’re going for a hike in a really nice landscape again take your camera and if you’re going to visit friends or family take your camera again if you photograph as many things and as many different subjects as possible you’ll start to learn intuitively how to use your camera and then you’ll learn what works in what certain setting the more photographs you take the better you’ll get with that camera.
+the next photography tip for beginners is to photograph everything so if you’re going to a party take your camera if you’re going for a hike in a really nice landscape again take your camera and if you’re going to visit friends or family take your camera again if you photograph as many things and as many different subjects as possible you’ll start to learn intuitively how to use your camera and then you’ll learn what works in what certain setting the more photographs you take the better you’ll get with that camera.

-now if this isn’t possible find some events near you and go and photograph those events be it a running event a car race some bikers going down a downhill trail there are a lot of vents around you well as long as there’s not a global pandemic going on that is so events are great because you basically have the subject there ready and waiting for you to photograph you’ve just got to get the right settings and get yourself in the right location to shoot that event.
+If this isn’t possible find some events near you and go and photograph those events be it a running event a car race some bikers going down a downhill trail there are a lot of vents around you well as long as there’s not a global pandemic going on that is so events are great because you basically have the subject there ready and waiting for you to photograph you’ve just got to get the right settings and get yourself in the right location to shoot that event.

-now the next tip is more to do with landscapes and it’s about finding different locations to shoot the same subject so say for instance you’re shooting a mountain it’s a very prominent mountain there may be one location that everyone photographs from what I want you to do is go for a hike around that mountain as long as it’s safe and find different angles to shoot that same subject from if you do this through either scouting that location or planning and going and doing that shot what you’ll find is you’ll get a very unique photo that is basically yours.
+now the next tip is more to do with landscapes and it’s about finding different locations to shoot the same subject say for instance you’re shooting a mountain it’s a very prominent mountain there may be one location that everyone photographs from what I want you to do is go for a hike around that mountain as long as it’s safe and find different angles to shoot that same subject from if you do this through either scouting that location or planning and going and doing that shot what you’ll find is you’ll get a very unique photo that is basically yours.

 as well as changing locations you want to go there at different times of the day you’ll be amazed at how different one subject can look when the light is coming from different angles.